georgehperry/carbon-forecasting/README.md

 # carbon-forecasting
-A resource to see when is the most 'green' time to use electricity.
+A resource to see when is the most 'green' time to use electricity using an API to fetch data.